CodeBlastr/cakephp3-multisite/README.md

 # Multisite Support for CakePHP 3.x
-A plugin that allows you to have a single Cakephp 3.x which supports multiple websites, while being flexible enough that you can customize individual files on a per site basis.
+A plugin that allows you to have a single Cakephp 3.x app which supports multiple websites, while being flexible enough that you can customize individual files on a per site basis.

 For example: if a request is made to example.com, you might have some files like